TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.azure-billing/stscopingqstn-azure-billing-reservationmanagement-exchangesandrefunds.md

 />
 # Exchanges and Refunds
 * **Type of Reservation** : SUSE Linux, SQL Database, Virtual Machines RI <br>
-* **Note**: Exchange and Refund requests are managed via the Reservation overview blade to capture reservation details accurately.
-Please raise service request from [Reservation Blade](https://ms.portal.azure.com/#blade/Microsoft_Azure_Reservations/ReservationsBrowseBlade). <br>
+* **Note**: To ensure we capture all of your reservation details accurately, please raise a service request directly from the [Reservation Blade](https://ms.portal.azure.com/#blade/Microsoft_Azure_Reservations/ReservationsBrowseBlade). <br>